Introduction to the SteamPipe Content System

 - Temporarily disable local Anti-Virus or Spam-Blocker programs.

-- Check the Steam download region under Settings->Downloads & Clouds.
+- Check the Steam download region under Settings->Downloads.
 It should match your location.

 - Stop the download, uninstall, and reinstall the game (clear manifest caches).